sAchin-680/advanced_api/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+For more information, see the [LICENSE](LICENSE) file.

 Feel free to reach out with any questions or feedback.
 Happy coding!